 Google Analytics & Google Search Console

 Optimizing websites, business profiles for “Google” becomes even more important today.
-It warrants SEO experts, digital agencies to include the ranking criteria of Google into their local SEO checklists.
+It warrants SEO experts and digital agencies to include the ranking criteria of Google in their local SEO checklists.

 “Informing” Search Engine Checklist